Every Lean expert will tell you that continuous flow of value is the goal of a Lean process.

 All people, even lean practitioners, batch some of their work.
 We batch jobs when it is more convenient, and more efficient, to do so.
 For example, if I need to buy groceries and go to the bank nearby I might combine the stops.
 Batching in this situation is appropriate and a more efficient use of my time.
 It also leads to other wastes – in this case waiting for my banking transaction while I have enough on my list to go to the grocery store.
 Even a grocery stop alone is batching – I don’t know anyone who buys one thing at the store at a time.
 We often don’t visit for one needed item but wait until we have enough on our list.

-We buy multiple items and have multiple stops in the scenario above due to existing wastes in the processes of buying groceries and banking.
+Ususally, we buy multiple items and have multiple stops in the scenario above due to existing wastes in the processes of buying groceries and banking.
 Most grocery stores require you to select and transport the items to your home.
 Banks may require you to visit the location to deposit checks or obtain cash.
 We do these jobs together in one batch to minimize the wastes in the individual processes.
-We wouldn’t need to batch if the processes were designed without the waste of transportation.
+If the processes were designed without the waste of transportation, we wouldn’t need to batch.

 Perfect processes (designed without waste) would never benefit from batching.
 For example, in 2021 I am now able to conduct many of my banking needs using my smartphone.
 There is no need to delay and batch my trip to the bank with a visit to the grocery store.